 The sympathetic nervous system functions like a gas pedal in a car.
 It triggers the flight-or-fight response, providing the body with a burst of energy so that it can respond to perceived dangers.
 The parasympathetic nervous system acts like a brake.
 It promotes the "rest and digest" response that calms the body down after the danger has passed.

-the fast-paced lifestyle we lead, many people are unable to find a way to put the brakes on stress.
+With the fast-paced lifestyle we lead, many people are unable to find a way to put the brakes on stress.
 Chronic low-level stress keeps flight-or-fight response activated, much like a motor that is idling too high for too long.
+Our body get normalised to and become used to being under stress, being in a state of constant fight-or-flight.
 After a while, this has an effect on the body that contributes to the health problems associated with chronic stress, such as chronic headaches, anxiety, sleep issues, fertility issues, chronic depression, hyperactivity and more.